Constructive dismissal is a type of unfair dismissal where the employee feels forced to resign, rather than being dismissed.

-Evidence needed for constructive dismissal claims
+What evidence is needed for constructive dismissal claims?

 Only around 5% of claims of constructive dismissal succeed in winning compensation in the employment tribunal.
 The main reason is that tribunals decide that there is insufficient evidence to show that the employer’s conduct was so bad that leaving was the only option (instead of, for example, submitting a grievance).